-As a member of the National Council for Prescription Drug Programs, Inc. (NCPDP), QS/1 has applied NCPDP standards and guidelines to business practices for over 10 years.
+QS/1 has applied National Council for Prescription Drug Programs, Inc. (NCPDP) standards and guidelines to business practices for over 10 years.
 The Secretary of the Department of Health and Human Services (HHS) has designated NCPDP as one of six Standards Development Organizations (SDOs) to maintain HIPAA transaction standards; the American National Standards Institute (ANSI) is another of HHS’s SDOs.
 QS/1 continues to closely monitor both NCPDP and ANSI standards.

 QS/1, its systems, software and networks are HIPAA compliant based on today’s standards.

-View QS/1’s Notice of Privacy Practices.
-For more information on QS/1s continued commitment to all HIPAA related initiatives, please log in to www.qs1support.com.
+For more information on QS/1s continued commitment to all HIPAA related initiatives, please log in to hub.redsailtechnologies.com.

 Further questions on HIPAA, or the submission of a Business Associate Agreement, can be directed to firstname.lastname@example.org.